 The Insert command (I) allows text to be inserted at Dot.
-After I is typed, Edit-11 needs the text object to be inserted.
+After I is typed, Edit-ll needs the text object to be inserted.
 If text mode is used, up to 80 characters per line are acceptable, and execution of the command occurs when the LINE FEED key (which does not insert a line feed character unless it is the first character typed in text mode) is typed terminating text mode.
 At this point, Dot is located in the position immediately following the last inserted text character.
 If the Marked location was anywhere after the text to be inserted, Dot becomes the new Marked location.

-As with the Read command, an attempt to overflow the Page Buffer will cause a $W3\emptyset3$ to be printed out followed by an on the next line indicating that a command may be typed.
+As with the Read command, an attempt to overflow the Page Buffer will cause a $W3\emptyset3$ to be printed out followed by an \ on the next line indicating that a command may be typed.
 All or part of the last typed line may be lost.
 All previously typed lines will be inserted.

-Text Command Effect 1.
-MOV #8.,EKOT Dot I ≪R> CN ≪LF> MOV #8.,EKOCNT Dot 2.
-Inserting a carriage e return (and automatic line feed): CLR RICLR R2 I ≪CR> <cr> <lf></lf></cr> CLR RL CLR R2 3.
-Inserting a single l ine feed: LOOK WHAT HAPPENS HE CRE I <cr> <lf> <lf></lf></lf></cr> LOOK WHAT A HAPPENS HERE Dot 5-6 Dot
+Text Command Effect

+1. MOV #8., EKOT I ≪CR> CN ≪LF> MOV #8., EKOCNT

+Dot Dot

+2. Inserting a carriage e return (and automatic line feed):

+CLR R1CLR R2 I <cr> <cr> <lf></lf></cr></cr> CLR RL CLR R2

+3. Inserting a single line feed: Dot

+LOOK WHAT, HAPPENS HI

+<lf> <lf></lf></lf> LOOK WHAT HAPPENS HERE

+Dot Dot